elixir-europe/infectious-diseases-toolkit/pages/about/privacy.md

 title: Privacy
 ---

-This Privacy Policy explains what personal data is collected by the Research Data Management (RDM) Toolkit website.
+This Privacy Policy explains what personal data is collected by the Infectious Diseases Toolkit website.

 ## What data we collect